Make Yourself at Home.

 Featuring 69 one- and two-story homes, the Mt.
 Baker–view neighborhood of The Cottages offers homebuyers a variety of 2-bedroom and 3-bedroom floor plans choices, ranging between 954-1568 square feet.
 Contemporary included features such as hardwood flooring, granite kitchen counter tops, gas fireplaces, and more.
 Several protected greenbelt homesites available.

-Surrounded by nature, nearly all of the 40 one- and two-story new homes in phases 3 & 4 at The Commons back up to protected green space, immersing homeowners in their natural surroundings.
+Surrounded by nature, nearly all of the 22 one- and two-story new homes in phase 3 at The Commons back up to protected green space, immersing homeowners in their natural surroundings.
 Included features at The Commons span from granite counter & vanity tops, to stainless steel appliances, to hand-scraped style hardwoods, and two-car garages.

 Surrounded by the Beauty of the Northwest